-The InfoVue Pro Configuration User Interface is used to initially set up the IP output encoder settings, and manage networking configuration.
+The InfoVue Pro Configuration Web User Interface is used to initially set up the IP output encoder settings, and manage networking settings.
 To log into it, point a web browser at the IP address you have assigned to the unit, and use the username and password admin/admin.
 After the initial setup, you shouldn’t need to modify these settings unless your broadcast setup changes.

 For instructions on how to set up your InfoVue Pro unit and log in to the configuration UI, please refer to the InfoVue Quick Start Guide.

 Log in, and you will see your system information at a glance including – when enabled – the encoder.
 This will show you at a glance whether the InfoVue Pro is working properly, and if not, give you the information to troubleshoot.

 In order to change the output settings, the encoder must be disabled.

 The InfoVue Pro comes with preset settings which are recommended for most users.